ColoradoOrion/elevator_simulation/README.md

 - It takes 4 seconds for the doors to open after the car arrives at a stop.
 - The doors are assumed to be opened at the beginning and end of the simulation.
 - Floors can be visited more than once.
 - If the same floor is provided consecutively, zero time is assumed. i.e. The doors do not open and close.
-Subsequent repeated floors are essentially skipped.
+Subsequent identical floors are essentially skipped.
 - The elevator car accelerates to its top speed and comes to a stop instantaneously.
 - Passengers embark and disembark instantaneously.